kubevirt/containerized-data-importer/README.md

-# VM Import Controller
+# VM Importer
 This repo implements a vm image importer (copier) to a known location inside a Kubernetes or Openshift cluster.
 This immutable vm image copy is considered a _golden image_ source for later vm cloning and instantiation.
+The initial work supports only the import (copy) task, which will require some manual steps (i.e., creating the imported pod, pv and pvc).
+The next phase will include a custom controller that watches for new pvcs that represent new vm images, and then automatically imports the new image to the known golden vm-image location.

 ## Purpose